Related Post

 Hardly the time to have sales…no one has any money!

-sandy said in January 1st, 2010 at 10:30 am
+January 1, 2010 at 10:30 am

 We spent less than normal.
 Several years ago our family did what I believe more should do; we stopped exchanging gifts.
 I have 2 brothers, their wives, 3 nephews and their wives and some kids in the mix.
 It got to be pretty silly.
 I buy you a sweater and you buy me one.
 Worse yet, I buy you a Best Buy Gift Card and you buy one from Target.
 Again silly.
 People were just exchanging $ for no real purpose.
 We still get together, Christmas Eve as we always have.
 The kids get a gift; but we adults have stopped.
 We enjoy our time together, we spend less and are less stressed.